 Last but not least, near-threatened birds include Ferruginous Pochard, Black-bellied Tern, Grey-headed Fish Eagle, Darter, Black-headed Ibis, Painted Stork, and Black-necked Stork.

-The Okhla Bird Sanctuary Location Holds Great Ecological Significance
+The Okhla Bird Sanctuary Location is an Ecological Marvel

 It holds the prestigious designation of being one of India’s IBAs (Important Bird Areas), which is an international recognition given by BirdLife International.